-If you want to reduce your closing costs, there are a number of strategies to do so.
+If you want to reduce your closing costs, there are a few strategies to do so.

 Use Seller Contributions to Cover Closing Costs

-If yours is a purchase transaction, one of the most common ways to reduce your out-of-pocket closing costs is to get a contribution from the seller.
+If yours is a purchase transaction, one of the most common ways to reduce your out-of-pocket closing costs is to request a contribution from the seller.

 These “seller contributions” can be used toward the closing costs mentioned above, but cannot be used for the down payment, nor can these funds wind up in the buyer’s pocket (and thus they must be applied in full to the allowable closing costs).

 When negotiating a sales price, the buyer and seller can discuss contributions.
 Their inclusion will likely lead to a higher contract price as if a home is listed at $200,000, and the buyer offers $195,000 with a request for 3% towards closing costs ($195,000 x .03 = $5,850) the seller will see this as an offer for $189,150 (value after the seller pays the $5,850 towards your closing costs).